-On Tuesday, Oct.
-20, 2020, MUSC will once again offer free testing from 10 a.m. to 2 p.m. at the Sumter County Civic Center, 700 West Liberty Street.
-No appointment or referral is needed.
+There will be FREE TESTING from 1 to 6 p.m. on Monday, Jan.
+11 to Thursday, Jan.
+14, 2021, at the Sumter County Civic Center, 700 West Liberty Street.
+Neither an appointment nor referral is needed.

 Other testing sites that charge a fee include Prisma Health Tuomey Hospital, 215 Main St., Colonial Family Practice, 325 Broad St., Sandhills Medical Foundation, 425 North Salem Ave., and CVS Pharmacy, 41 East Calhoun St.

 For more information, visit the DHEC website: https://scdhec.gov/